Did RFK Jr. Get Confirmed? His HHS Nomination Update

 Robert F. Kennedy Jr., a.k.a RFK Jr., was nominated by Donald Trump to be the next U.S. secretary of Health and Human Services (HHS) after the latter won the 2024 presidential election.
 Since Kennedy, who is the nephew of late President John F. Kennedy, has previously made controversial comments about various health policies in the U.S., members of the Senate Finance Committee grilled him in a confirmation hearing on January 29, 2025.
+Nevertheless, one week later, the Senate members approved his advancement in a vote of 14-13.
 So, did RFK Jr. get confirmed?

 In his opening statement, Kennedy addressed the Senate Finance Committee by noting, “Today, Americans’ overall health is in a grievous condition” and pointing out that he “promised President Trump that if confirmed, [he] will do everything in [his] power to put the health of Americans back on track.”